 So, don’t just think about the initial cost of the elliptical, but also consider the cost of maintaining it.
 Here are some of the main things to look out for when identifying the durability of your elliptical.

 - Metal vs. Plastic: Is the machine made from plastic or metal?
 This will give you an insight into how likely the machine is to break down during use and how sturdy it will feel.

 - Sealed Bearings: The best ellipticals have sealed bearings that are self-lubricating so the machine is low maintenance and holds up well.

 - Rear Drive Design: If you have a rear-drive machine, you’ll likely have the lowest total maintenance costs.
 This said, center and front drives are more common and also take up less space.

 - Maximum User Weight: Usually, the higher the user weight, the more durable the machine.
 Machines that only support a light body weight are more likely to shake and wobble during use, so try to find one that supports at least 300 pounds.

 - Warranty: Make sure that you read the fine print on the warranty so that you know exactly what you’re getting into with your machine.
 The shorter the warranty, the less durable the machine.
 There’s usually a reason the company only offers a warranty for a certain time frame.

 - Adjustable Incline: The best ellipticals allow you to increase the incline, which can drastically change your workout session by targeting different muscle groups.
-The maximum incline is typically higher on more expensive machines, so if you prefer a high incline make sure you factor this into your buying decision.
+The maximum incline is typically higher on more expensive machines, so if that's your preference, factor it into the plan.
 Top-of-the-line models support interactive training that simulate a real life running trail and add varying levels of incline as part of their program.